microdotmatrix/ltd/README.md

 | **1.5h** | *Total* |

-### **Add a blog/news section that just displays the latest blog article, along with a link to reveal more posts (ie a blog feed) on separate page, under menu item "News"**
+### Objective: **Add a blog/news section that just displays the latest blog article, along with a link to reveal more posts (ie a blog feed) on separate page, under menu item "News"**
 #### - *Add "News / Updates" content module below "Testimonials" that renders a featured post from blog (most recent, unless otherwise tagged as featured or sticky by client) along with a link to reveal more posts on a separate page titled "News"*
 | Hours | Tasks |
 | ----- | ----- |